YeohLikHern/MeetingSchedulerBot/README.md

 e.g. `/schedule 09/07/2021`

+Computation of available times will automatically take place when everyone in the group has responded, or when the `/stop` command is called.

 ## Testing locally
 Create a new Telegram bot through [@BotFather](https://t.me/BotFather), and set the value of the environment variable `TELEGRAM_BOT_TOKEN`.